Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 God wanted Frederick’s father Evans to join with Bob Thiel to do the work that would grow.
 Also, this work would have involvement from New Zealand.

 The number of CCOG Africans went from a dozen to the almost three hundred (that had been with Evans) in 2014, to over 4,000 by 2019.
-Also, Frederick said he was unaware that CCOG had any New Zealand component before having that dream and New Zealand has played important roles in supporting CCOG.
+Also, Frederick said he was unaware that CCOG had any New Zealand component before having that dream and New Zealand has played important roles (editing, literature and article promotion, online radio, etc.) in supporting CCOG.

 c.
 March 1, 2014